 Line 6 - Credit.
 This is the credit allowable for your payments to state unemployment funds.
-If you made no late state contributions, enter the smaller of the amount in Part II, line 2 or line 3b.
+If you made no late state contributions, enter the smaller of the amount from Part II, line 2 or line 3b.
 If you do not have to make payments to the state, enter zero on this line.

-Note: If any any state contributions were made after the Form 940 due date (see When To File on page 1), your credit for late contributions is limited to 90% of the amount that would have been allowable as a credit if such contributions were paid on or before the Form 940 due date.
+If any state contributions were made after the Form 940 due date (January 31 or February 10 as explained under When To File on page 1), your credit for late contributions is limited to 90% of the amount that would have been allowable as a credit if such contributions were paid on or before the Form 940 due date.